 Getting Answers

-At the end of the third quarter of 2023, members of our Data Science team—experts on artificial intelligence and machine learning—were mobilized by an executive product stakeholders to prototype a feature that would enable learners to obtain real-time answers to technical questions while reading a book on the learning platform.
+At the end of the third quarter of 2023, members of our Data Science team—experts on artificial intelligence and machine learning—were mobilized by an executive product stakeholder to prototype a feature that would enable learners to obtain real-time answers to technical questions while reading a book on the learning platform.

 Sometime after a proof of concept was presented to the executive team, I was engaged on the project to alleviate “launch blockers,” which were more or less a list of suspiciously prescriptive unaddressed visual design feedback.